Lorient, Morbihan tourism & sightseeing

 Activities around Lorient

-There is something for everyone in the area around Lorient including the Scorff Valley and Blavet Valley: picturesque countryside, traditional ports, Brittany villages and beaches.
+There is something for everyone in the area around Lorient including the Scorff Valley and Blavet Valley with picturesque countryside, traditional ports, Brittany villages and beaches.

 Among the highlights are the Gavres peninsula (on the southern edge of the Blavet), the picturesque riverside setting for the villages of Honnebont and Pont Scorff, and the beaches of the Ploemeur and Larmor Plage regions on the coast to the west of Lorient.